Options For Dummies: Puts And Calls For Dummies Explained

 Is it better to sell calls or puts?

-But, in general, it's usually better to sell puts, and then buy options at market extremes.
+In general, it's usually better to sell puts while also buying options at market extremes.

 What happens when a put expires?